gujianjie/Books/README.md

   ![](/assets/dynamic_transferExit_process_new.png)

-* **Detailed CVC design**
+---

+#### _Detailed CVC design_

   The storage in the embedded ECUs is normally limitied, so X.509 certificates are not used, CV certificates according to ISO-7816 is used instead.
 The certificate profile is specified in the following table.

 ![](/assets/CVC_Profile_overview.png)

-The encoding of data structures defined in ASN.1 is described in X.690.
+The encoding of data structures defined according to ASN.1 is described in X.690.
 The tags,lengths,and values used in the CVC is defined in the following table.

 ![](/assets/Overview_dataObject_CVC.png)